 If you live in a cold climate it is important to warm your car up first.
 Unfortunately, this would mean an extra trip to the car, but it doesn’t have to.

-A remote car starter allows you to start and warm your car from inside your home or wherever you are.
+A remote car starter enables you to start and warm your car from inside your home or wherever you are.
 If you don’t already have power locks you can also get a remote car starter with a keyless entry .
 Instead of fumbling with your keys, you can just push a button to unlock your doors.

 Purchase A Steering Wheel Cover